Menu

 Query editor options

-You can create a query directly in the query editor window.
-The Format as option allows you to query Oracle and return results as time series data or as a table.
-Click Show Help for a sample query, a list of macros and other helpful information to help you get started writing SQL queries.
+Create Oracle queries directly in the query editor window.
+The Format as option allows you to query Oracle and return results as Time series data or as a Table.
+Click Show Help to see a sample query, a list of macros, and other useful information to help you write SQL queries.

 Query as time series